 A club's 25-man roster is its full roster of active Major League players.
 Typically, a club will have some combination of 12 position players and 13 pitchers or 12 pitchers and 13 position players.
 Players on the 25-man roster (or the Major League injured list) accrue Major League service time.
 All players on the 25-man roster must also be on the 40-man roster.
 Teams are required to have a minimum of 24 players on their 25-man roster.

 In the case of doubleheaders, clubs are allowed to recall one additional player who is on the 40-man roster to serve as the 26th member of the active Major League roster only for the day of said doubleheader.
 That player accrues one day of MLB service time and is returned to the Minor Leagues following the completion of the doubleheader.
 Teams also are permitted to call up a 26th man on days when they are completing a previously suspended game and have another game scheduled after that, but the 26th man is only permitted to play in the regularly scheduled game that day, not the contest that was previously suspended.

 Upon being optioned to the Minor Leagues, a player must remain there for a minimum of 10 days before he is eligible to be recalled to the Major League roster, unless he is serving as the 26th man for a doubleheader or replacing a player who has been placed on the injured list.
-In these exceptions, there are no minimum number of days in which the optioned player must remain in the Minors.
+In these exceptions, there is no minimum number of days in which the optioned player must remain in the Minors.

 On Sept.
 1, teams can carry up to 40 players on their active roster until the start of postseason play, at which point the maximum reverts back to 25.
 All players added to the active roster during this period must be on the 40-man roster.